Vyral/brian-tisha-white-recruiting/_posts/2019-08-09-3-technology-innovations-exp-realty-offers.md

 {% include youtube.html %}

-Here at eXp Realty, we pride ourselves on being on the cutting edge of technological innovation, and we want to talk about three innovations that help our agents tremendously.&nbsp;
+Here at eXp Realty, we pride ourselves on being on the cutting edge of tech innovation, and we want to talk about three innovations that help our agents tremendously.&nbsp;

 Follow along in the video above to see our in-depth discussion about these innovations and what they can do for you. **We’ve also provided timestamps of the video so you can skip ahead to various sections at your convenience:&nbsp;**